rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: select(unitId)

-	:param String unitId:
+	:param String unitId: The id of the unit which should be selected

 .. raw:: html

-		The id of the unit which should be selected
+.. raw:: html

 	Selects the specified unit in both tree and iframe.

+.. raw:: html

+	<br><br>